zhengyicoding/billsplit_final/README.md

 ### Use case: Profile picture implementation

 Prompt: Add input area to put in friend profile pic, if no profile pic, database will generate one automatically

+### Use case: Bug in filter function for expenses items

+Prompt: Whenever I input in search box and backspace, the search function stops working and trap in loading status.
+What are potential reasons and how to fix it?

+## Refactor React components

+Prompt: Please help me to split and refactor React components to make the code more maintainable

 ## License